TallKite/linnstrument-firmware/README.md

 DRUM PAD MODE

 The note lights become 14 3x3 mega-pads (or 10 on the LinnStrument 128) that play the 14 drum sounds from the sequencer.
+Lets you roll on one note with two or more fingers.
 Accessed through the microLinn menu.

 *Details:*
 * *Set PITCH/X on, otherwise a tap that hits two pads will send two notes.
 The drum sounds won't be accidentally pitch-bent because drum pad mode filters out all sliding pitch bends.*
 * *You can use the low row for pitch bending, restriking, etc.*
-* *The midi mode should probably be One Channel.*
+* *The midi mode should usually be One Channel.
+(You could possibly use channelPerRow to make the 3 rows of each pad sound slightly different, for example high hat closed tightly/loosely)*
 * *The sequencer has different drum sounds for each split.
 If you're using both splits, set the split point in between the pads.*
 * *The two pad colors are the main/accent colors of the split, so you can adjust them if you want.
 Any custom light pattern you select will overlay the drum pads.
 So you can make the center of each pad a different color if you want.*
 * *If you use musical sounds instead of drum sounds, and enter the appropriate pitches into the sequencer, you can make a sort of marimba.*